-Middle school students must meet the same requirements as high school students by earning a fi nal grade of A, B, C, or D each semester.
-Additional information is in MCPS Regulation IKC-RA, Grade Point Averages (GPA) and Weighted Grade Point Averages (WGPA), found at www.montgomeryschoolsmd.org/ departments/policy/pdf/ikcra.pdf.
+Middle school students must meet the same requirements as high school students by earning a final grade of A, B, C, or D each semester.
+Additional information is in MCPS Regulation IKC-RA, Grade Point Averages (GPA) and Weighted Grade Point Averages (WGPA), found at www.montgomeryschoolsmd.org/departments/policy/pdf/ikcra.pdf.

-MARYLAND COMPREHENSIVE ASSESSMENT PROGRAM (MCAP) HIGH SCHOOL ASSESSMENT (HSA) REQUIREMENTS^{1,2,3,4} These assessment requirements are subject to change by Maryland State Department of Education (MSDE).
-Course credit earned in Algebra 1 AND ALGEBRA 1 Pass the Algebra 1 assessment Course credit earned in English 10 or equivalent, or English 10 for ELs AND ENGLISH 10 Pass the English Language Arts/Literacy assessment Course credit earned in National, State, and Local Government or GOVERNMENT equivalent AND Pass the Government assessment Course credit earned in Biology or equivalent, AND SCIENCE Pass the Science assessment
+MARYLAND COMPREHENSIVE ASSESSMENT PROGRAM (MCAP) HIGH SCHOOL ASSESSMENT (HSA) REQUIREMENTS ^{1,2,3,4} These assessment requirements are subject to change by Maryland State Department of Education (MSDE).
+Course credit earned in Algebra 1 AND • Pass the Algebra 1 assessment prior to 2019-2020 OR • Take the Algebra 1 assessment Course credit earned in English 10 or equivalent, or English 10 for ELs AND • Take the English Language Arts/Literacy assessment Course credit earned in National, State, and Local Government or equivalent AND • Take the Government assessment SCIENCE Course credit earned in Biology or equivalent, AND Take the Life Science Maryland Integrated Science Assessment